 Best Practices For Visit Report Cards

 Visit report cards are a great way to let your clients know what happened on their pet’s visit.
-Here are our tips for best practices for customizing your visits report cards so that they are simple to fill out and send to your clients.
+Here are our tips for best practices for customizing your visit report cards so that they are simple to fill out and send to your clients.

 Create Different Report Cards For Different Services

 There are likely different tasks that you do for each different service that you offer.
 For example, cleaning the litter box might be a common thing you do on a pet sitting visit, but probably isn’t something you do on a dog walk.
 In these cases, it makes sense to have a separate report card for each different category of service.
-(See our help article on Visit Report Cards for instructions on how to create multiple report cards and link them to different services.)

 Create A Blank Report Card For Services That Don’t Need A Report